Five Classic Christmas Movies features:

-The film joyously delves into the ridiculous, a trait that only adds to its charm, with Elizabeth unable to do the most basic chores around the house, in turn allowing for moments of sublime situational comedy.
-However, thankfully the film only uses this as a source of humour, never descending into 1940s moral commentary on the role of single women and the need for a man.
-Its Screwball comedy roots elevate the absurdity of the plot to new heights, as gender roles are swapped, and a returning war hero becomes a childminder.
+The film joyously delves into the ridiculous, a trait that only adds to its charm.
+Here, Elizabeth cannot do the most basic chores around the house, allowing for moments of sublime situational comedy.
+However, thankfully the film only uses this as a source of humour, never descending into a 1940s moral commentary on the role of single women and the need for a man.
+Here the screwball comedy elevates the absurdity of the plot to new heights, as gender roles are swapped, and a returning war hero becomes a childminder.

 Beyond Tomorrow (1940)